floripasat/ttc/README.md

 This module is divided in two submodules:
 * Beacon
-* Transceiver
+* Telemetry

-The software of the transceiver submodule is under development in the OBDH module, and for now is not described in this page.
+The software of the telemetry submodule is under development in the OBDH module, and for now is not described in this page.

 ## Hardware